ArtemisPearson/learning-graphs/docs/sections/section-1/chapter-1/chapter-1.md

 <div class="upper-alpha" markdown>
 Which of the following systems of equations has no solution, and why?
-1. A consistent system with full rank
+A. A consistent system with full rank
-2. A system where the augmented matrix has a pivot in every row
+B. A system where the augmented matrix has a pivot in every row
-3. A system where two rows of the augmented matrix are contradictory
+C. A system where two rows of the augmented matrix are contradictory
-4. A homogeneous system
+D. A homogeneous system
 </div>

 ???
 Question "Show Answer"